SQream/sqream_docs/guides/access_control.rst

 Roles are used for users and for groups.

-To use a ROLE a USER, it should have a password, and login and connect permissions to the relevant databases.
+To use a ROLE as USER, it should have a password, and login and connect permissions to the relevant databases.

 Creating a user
 ---------------